stefanspringer1/Pipeline/README.md

 To facilitate further description, we will already introduce some of the types used.
 You define a complex processing of one “work item” that can be executed within an `Execution` environment.
 For each work item a separate `Execution` instance has to be created.
 If more than one work item is to be processed, then more than one `Execution` instance has to be used.

 This framework does not provide its own logging implementation.
 However, the logging used by packages should be able to be formulated independently of the actual logging implementation.
-Log messages can therefore be generated via methods of the `Execution` instance and then must be processed by an `ExecutionInfoProcessor` provided by you.
-The `ExecutionInfoProcessor` must also handle information about the execution of the steps.
-This information is contained in the `ExecutionInfo` type, which the `ExecutionInfoProcessor` must be able to process.
+Log messages can therefore be generated via methods of the `Execution` instance and then must be processed by an `ExecutionEventProcessor` provided by you.
+The `ExecutionEventProcessor` must also handle information about the execution of the steps.
+This information is contained in the `ExecutionEvent` type, which the `ExecutionEventProcessor` must be able to process.
 More granular error types are available than in most actual logging implementations, which you must then map to the message types of the logging implementation used by your application.

 Concerning metadata such as a “process ID”, the pipline steps should not need to know about it.
-The `ExecutionInfoProcessor` should handle any metadata and add it to the actual log entries if required.
+The `ExecutionEventProcessor` should handle any metadata and add it to the actual log entries if required.

-The implementation of `ExecutionInfo` contains methods that simplify the creation of an actual text log entry.
+The implementation of `ExecutionEvent` contains methods that simplify the creation of an actual text log entry.
 Cf. the implementation of `ExecutionInfoProcessorForLogger` in the test cases, which are generally a good way to see the features of this framework in action.

 The framework can also handle the parallel processing of partial work items and handle asynchronous calls (see the section about working in asynchronous contexts).